wcrl/wcrl.github.io/aboutus.md

 ---

 ## Executive Leadership
-The executive board forms the leadership of WCRL.
-They are in charge of logistics, organization and any future projects that help expand WCRL.
+The Executive Leadership team is the backbone of WCRL, responsible for steering the organization’s vision and strategy.
+They oversee logistics, manage organizational operations, and spearhead initiatives that drive the growth and expansion of WCRL.
 {% include team-section.html role = "Executive Leadership" %}

-## League Coordinator
+## Competition Coordinator
-The league coordinators are in charge of bridging the gap between the the executive board and the general body of WCRL.
-They send out the monthly newsletters and are in charge of the social media as well.
+The Competition Coordinators serve as the vital link between the Executive Board and the general WCRL membership.
+They manage communications, including the distribution of monthly newsletters, and maintain a strong presence on social media to keep the community engaged and informed.
-{% include team-section.html role = "League Coordinator" %}
+{% include team-section.html role = "Competition Coordinator" %}

 ## Build Technicians
-Build Technicians form the heart and soul of WCRL.
-They are the elite squad in charge of helping you guys design, build, and debug (yay!) your robots.
+Build Technicians are the core technical experts of WCRL, playing a crucial role in the design, construction, and troubleshooting of combat robots.
+Their expertise ensures that each robot is battle-ready, and they are always available to provide guidance and support throughout the building process.
 {% include team-section.html role = "Build Technician" %}

+## Battlebot Team Leads
+The Battle Bot Team leads oversee the development of combat robots for external tournaments.
+They are responsible for managing their teams, overseeing the design and build process, and ensuring their robots are primed for competition on a larger stage.
+{% include team-section.html role = "Battlebot Team Lead" %}

 ## Freshman Ambassadors
-Fresman Ambassadors are the newbies to WCRL.
-During their first semester they will compete in the semesterly tournament (just like you) and will slowly be more integreated into the E-board.
+Freshman Ambassadors are the newest members of WCRL, embarking on their journey with us during their first semester.
+They participate in the semesterly tournament and gradually become more integrated into the organization, with opportunities to take on greater responsibilities as they gain experience.
 {% include team-section.html role = "Freshman Representative" %}

-## 3lb Robot Team?
+# Alumni
+The WCRL Alumni section honors the contributions of past Executive Board members who have played a pivotal role in shaping the league.
+These individuals have left a lasting legacy through their leadership, innovation, and dedication.
+As they move on to new ventures, they remain an integral part of the WCRL community, inspiring current and future members to continue pushing the boundaries of the club further.
+{% include team-section.html role = "Alumni" %}